ramizhajj1/cse15l-lab-reports/LabReport2.md

 ![Image](code2.jpeg)

-In order to fix this bug, you must change the code as such.
-From this:
+In order to fix this bug, you must change the code.
+The following code is the incorrect block, and is the code for reverseInPlace before the bug fix.

 ```
 public class ArrayTests {